NewFind your real estate agent style: take the assessment

 Search homes for sale in Northampton County

 Tax data: Northampton County assessment office, adopted school budgets, and the Pennsylvania State Tax Equalization Board (Common Level Ratio).
 Effective rates assume an assessment at the current CLR, the right baseline for a purchase.
+Figures do not subtract homestead or farmstead exclusions, which lower the school portion for many owner-occupants; apply for those after you buy.
 Deemed reliable but not guaranteed; verify with the county and district before transacting.